Vaginal bleeding normally occurs during a woman's menstrual cycle, when she gets her period. Every woman's period is different.

 Exams and Tests

-Your doctor will perform a physical exam, including a pelvic exam.
-Your doctor will ask questions about your medical history and symptoms
+Your provider will perform a physical exam, including a pelvic exam.
+Your provider will ask questions about your medical history and symptoms.

 You may have certain tests, including:

 Based on your symptoms, other tests may be needed.
-Some can be done in your health care provider's office.
+Some can be done in your provider's office.
 Others may be done at a hospital or surgical center: